Bravyn/tulearn/README.md

 ### Configuration

-1. Add your OpenAI API key in a `config.py` file:
+1. Add your OpenAI API key in a `.env` file:
     ```python
     OPENAI_API_KEY = 'your-openai-api-key'
     ```